Knowledge Exchange on Reader Boards shares research done by and at BCMHSUS through easy-to-understand infographics.

 The Knowledge Exchange on Reader Boards (KERB) project takes key messages from mental health and substance use research and breaks them down, making them easy to understand.

 The current project team includes three patient partners, a director of inter-professional practice, an advisor of patient experience and community engagement, and a knowledge exchange lead.
-So far, two infographics have been produced from work involving Dr. Christian Schutz.

 The project team members with lived experiences of mental health and/or substance use issues are helping to create infographics in a way that is suitable for clients.
-The initial roll-out of KERB is part of a larger plan at BCMHSUS to find innovative ways to communicate research in plain language across BCMHSUS clinical areas and sites.
+The initial roll-out of KERB is part of a larger plan at BCMHSUS to find innovative ways to communicate research in plain language across our clinical areas and sites.

 In particular, we will share: